TheNathanSpace/Discord-Bot/README.md

-Run bot.py and that's pretty much it
+Run `bot.py` and that's pretty much it

-You'll need to define your secret key, too
+You'll need to define your secret key in the variable `key` in the module `secrets`